 Things don't always turn out the way you plan...
 Sometimes they turn out better.
 When we were deciding on the name for our business I felt inspired that "Farm" should be plural, although not really knowing why.
-But it has proven to be prophetic.
+It has proven to be prophetic.
 Traditional Family "Farms" has evolved into an amazing group of farming and ranching families working together.

 * Traditional Family Farms is able to provide a greater variety of quality products.